bulbacss/postcss-var-optimize/README.md

 }
 ```

-If you do not use PostCSS, add it according to [official docs]
+If you do not use PostCSS, add it according to the [official docs]
-and set this plugin in settings.
+and add this plugin in the settings like previously indicated.

 [official docs]: https://github.com/postcss/postcss#usage

 ## Options

-- `whitelist`: a regex or a string indicating the name of the variables allowed to be optimized away (do not include the --), if set only the matching ones will be optimized
+- `whitelist`: a regex or a string (or array of those) indicating the name of the variables allowed to be optimized away (do not include the --), if set only the matching ones will be optimized
-- `blacklist`: a regex or a string indicating the name of the variables disallowed to be optimized away (do not include the --)
+- `blacklist`: a regex or a string (or array of those) indicating the name of the variables disallowed to be optimized away (do not include the --)